 1966 – National Historic Preservation Act amended

-1968 – In a special election called by Secretary of Interior under authority of the Indian Recognition Act of 1934, tribal members vote to approve Constitution and Bylaws for the Lower Elwha Community (also known as the Lower Elwha Klallam Tribe).
+1968 – In a special election called by Secretary of Interior under authority of the Indian Reorganization Act of 1934, tribal members vote to approve Constitution and Bylaws for the Lower Elwha Community (also known as the Lower Elwha Klallam Tribe).
 Secretary approved Constitution and Bylaws.
-Also under authority of Indian Recognition Act, Secretary proclaims the Tribe’s trustlands at the mouth of the Elwha River to be the Lower Elwha Indian Reservation.
+Also under authority of Indian Reorganization Act, Secretary proclaims the Tribe’s trustlands at the mouth of the Elwha River to be the Lower Elwha Indian Reservation.

 – Indian Civil Rights Act